tfeb/tfeb.github.io/what-goes-where.md

 Modules `provide` their names, and live in packages with the same name they provide.
 Always use heirarchical package names so `require-module` knows where to look.

+Collections of modules, like [hax](tfeb-lisp-hax/), traditionally have some system definition which will compile & load all of them, and perhaps run all the tests.
+But that's all it's for: there's no useful reason to do this normally: just load the modules as you need them (or, well, as you `need` them).

 ## Minimize the number of repos
 I don't want thousands of public repos.
 Particularly this is true because almost all of this stuff comes from a single internal repo, and each publication repo requires its own little bit of glue to make it work[^2].